Cirque du Soleil: Changes in leadership and employment structure

-In November 2021, the resident show Drawn to Life premiered—the company's first new production since the start of the pandemic.
-Later that month, Cirque du Soleil announced that Daniel Lamarre would be stepping down as president and CEO of the company and transitioning into the role of executive vice-chairman of the board, while former chief financial officer and chief operating officer Stéphane Lefebvre would take over as president and CEO, effective 1 December 2021.
+In November 2021, Cirque du Soleil announced that Daniel Lamarre would be stepping down as president and CEO of the company and transitioning into the role of executive vice-chairman of the board, while former chief financial officer and chief operating officer Stéphane Lefebvre would take over as president and CEO, effective 1 December 2021.
+In April 2025, Stéphane Lefebvre stepped down from his position as president and CEO and was temporarily replaced again by Lamarre until Mark Cornell was appointed president and CEO in November 2025.